 If you are a travel operator, the whole world may be your potential targets – if not all countries, at least many of them.
 Now when your budget is smaller, your ads won’t show for long and the budgets will get exhausted within a few hours.
 Your ads will eventually stop even before you begin to be found by your potential customers.

-Hence, it’s better to start with a small geography – may be one main country, or a few major cities of that country.
-It depends how small your budget is.
+Hence, it’s better to start with small geography – may be one main country or a few major cities of that country.
+It depends on how small your budget is.

-Putting it simple, focus on a smaller geography and earn some revenue so that your business can be self-sustainable and you can continue to advertise there.
-Aiming a bigger chunk of revenue from all over the world, will only make a hole in your pocket without fetching you anything noticeable with AdWords.
+Putting it simply, focus on smaller geography and earn some revenue so that your business can be self-sustainable and you can continue to advertise there.
+Aiming a bigger chunk of revenue from all over the world will only make a hole in your pocket without fetching you anything noticeable with Google Ads.

 So, start with targeting a shorter area, and then expand.
 Yes, once things start falling in the right place and you start generating consistent revenue, you can expand any time.